LREY13/leandra-summer-portfolio/index.md

 # Biometric monitor and display
 For this project, I created a biometric heart rate monitor using an Arduino Uno and a pulse sensor that uses green light to detect how quickly it reflects off my skin—this is how it senses each heartbeat.
 The Arduino uses my computer power to  power  the sensor and also sends data to my computer,  where I can see my heartbeats per minute in real time.
 One of my biggest challenges was getting the code to work properly, but through trial and error, I learned the importance of double-checking cable connections and understanding how each component interacts.
 Seeing the  heartbeat appear on screen was a huge triumph and made the challenges  worth it.
+For a modification I decided I was going to be adding a tempertature sensor just to make my project a little more cool>

 Main challenge: coding!!